Celso Daniel: Investigation

-The São Paulo police concluded their investigation on April 1, 2002.
-According to their final report, presented by Armando de Oliveira Costa Filho of the Department of Homicide (DHPP), six individuals of a criminal gang from a favela called Pantanal in the southern part of São Paulo committed the crime.
-One of the accused, a minor, confessed to having shot the mayor.

-The political investigation concluded that the criminals had kidnapped the mayor for profit and had mistaken him for a different person, a businessman whose identity was not revealed, supposedly the true target of the kidnapping.
+The Civil Police of the State of São Paulo completed the investigation into the death of Celso Daniel on April 1, 2002.
+According to the final police report, presented by Delegado Armando de Oliveira Costa Filho, from the Department of Homicide and Personal Protection (DHPP), six people from a gang in the Pantanal favela, in the South Zone of São Paulo, committed the crime.
+Among them was a minor, who confessed to having been the author of the shots that hit the mayor.
+The police investigation concluded that the criminals kidnapped Celso Daniel by chance, frustrated by losing sight of their target, a businessman whose identity was not revealed.
+They had mistaken him for a different person, a businessman whose identity was not revealed, supposedly the true target of the kidnapping.

 The member of the criminal band were identified as: Rodolfo Rodrigo de Souza Oliveira (Bozinho), José Édson da Silva (Édson), Itamar Messias Silva dos Santos (Itamar), Marcos Roberto Bispo dos Santos (Marquinhos), and Elcyd Oliveira Brito (John).
 The leader of the group was identified as Ivan Rodrigues da Silva (Monstro, "Monster" in Portuguese).
 The area of his captivity was chosen by Édson, who had rented a spot in the city of Juquitiba for this purpose.
 Two cars were stolen for the kidnapping, a Chevrolet S-10 Blazer and a Volkswagen Santana.
 The gang assembled on January 17, 2002, and decided that the kidnapping would take place the following day.

-In the afternoon of January 18, 2002, Monstro and Marquinhos left in one car and the other members in another; Monstro coordinated the operation with a cell phone.
-The members in the second car began to pursue the businessman they hoped to detain, but lost sight of his vehicle; Monstro then ordered them to abort the planned action and seize the passenger of the first expensive foreign car they encountered.
-The criminals continued to drive through the area and chose the Pajero of Celso Daniel and Sérgio Gomes as their target.
+On January 18, in the afternoon, the operation began.
+Monstro and Marquinhos left on the Santana and the other criminals went on the Blazer.
+Through a cell phone, the Monster coordinated all the action.
+The perpetrators on the Blazer began to pursue the merchant they intended to arrest, however they lost sight of him.
+The leader of the gang, Monstro, then ordered the group to abort the action and attack the passenger of the first imported car that was found on the way.